 Jonathan M. Joseph is a partner in Christian & Barton’s Health Care and Business Law practice groups.
 As a health lawyer, Mr. Joseph focuses his practice on health care transactions, managed care, and HIPAA compliance and investigations.
-He assists clients with drafting physician contracts and review of physician employment agreements, and also advises clients on medical staff issues; digital health care matters including telemedicine and electronic health record and data breach issues; Virginia Board of Medicine investigations and hearings and orders; Medicare and Virginia Medicaid (DMAS) Managed Care Organizations (MCOs) provider contracting, reimbursement, and audit and appeal issues; and Virginia Department of Health Certificate of Need, in Virginia known as Certificate of Public Need (COPN), matters.
+He is an experienced health care industry attorney who assists clients with drafting physician contracts and reviewing of physician employment agreements.
+Mr. Joseph also advises clients on private equity (PE) transactions; medical staff issues; digital health care matters including telehealth, electronic health record and data breach issues; Virginia Board of Medicine investigations and hearings and orders; Medicare and Virginia Medicaid (DMAS) Managed Care Organizations (MCOs) provider contracting and audit and appeal issues; and Virginia Department of Health Certificate of Need, in Virginia known as Certificate of Public Need (COPN), matters.

 Mr. Joseph leads the firm's Health Care practice group and is a member, and former chair, of the Virginia Bar Association Health Law Section Council.
 In addition, he is a former adjunct professor of health law for the Master of Health Administration program at Virginia Commonwealth University.

 • Advised on innovative provider contracts for use in managed care contracting, including value-based care agreements.

 • For several years, served as interim in-house counsel for large integrated health care organizations.

 • Handled sales of health care facilities, including nursing homes and senior living providers.

 • Advised client on terms of vendor software agreements where arrangements are software as a service (SaaS) and records are maintained through cloud storage.